Guide on Business Registration In Ghana (RGD Name Search)

 The final stage of business registration involves the collection of registration certificates.
 Once you fill and submit the necessary documents, you should expect the certificates two weeks after the submission date.

-The certificates to be collected includes the following;
+The certificates to be collected include the following;

 • Certificate of incorporation